mubaidr/vue-electron-template/README.md

 ## Overview

-This template takes advantage of `webpack-4` with `vue-loader`, `electron-builder`, and some of the most used plugins like `vue-router`, `vuex` and so much more to provide an easy to use development (with vscode debugging) and build enviroment.
+This template takes advantage of `webpack-4` with `vue-loader`, `electron-builder`, and some of the most used plugins like `vue-router`, `vuex` and so much more to provide an easy to use development (with vscode debugging) enviroment with hot module replacement.

 ### Features